Review of Blue Buffalo Wilderness

 Blue Buffalo Wilderness Rocky Mountain Recipe canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The Blue Buffalo Wilderness Rocky Mountain Recipe product line includes 4 grain-free canned dog foods.
+The Blue Buffalo Wilderness Rocky Mountain Recipe product line includes the 3 grain-free canned dog foods listed below.

-Blue Buffalo Wilderness Rocky Mountain Recipe Adult Rabbit Dinner was selected to represent the other products in the line for this review.
+Blue Buffalo Wilderness Rocky Mountain Recipe Adult Red Meat Dinner was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Blue Buffalo Wilderness Rocky Mountain Recipe Adult Rabbit Dinner
+Blue Buffalo Wilderness Rocky Mountain Recipe Adult Red Meat Dinner

 Canned Dog Food